revolist/revogrid-docs/index.md

       a: Yes.
 The open-source core is available on npm and GitHub, and live interactive demos are available without signing up.
 Trial available upon request.
     - q: Can I upgrade my plan later?
       a: Yes.
 Start with the core grid or Pro Light and upgrade to Pro Advanced when your product requires Pivot, Gantt, or deeper workflow modules.
+    - q: Which frontend frameworks does RevoGrid support?
+      a: RevoGrid supports React, Vue, Angular, Svelte, JavaScript, and TypeScript-oriented projects from the same grid foundation.
+    - q: Is RevoGrid a good JavaScript data grid for AI-assisted coding?
+      a: Yes.
+RevoGrid uses typed configuration, framework examples, FAQ-style docs, and Pro MCP access so coding agents can retrieve real grid context before generating JavaScript grid code.

 finalCta:
   title: Build your next complex data interface with RevoGrid.